nexentaedge/nexentaedge.github.io/src/docs/introduction.md

 ### FlexHash and Replicast: Technology overview

 NexentaEdge is scale-out distributed clustered system of connected servers (nodes).
 Logically nodes can have designated data storage role, designated gateway role or combination of both roles (mixed).
-Nodes connected together via Ethernet fabric using low latency and high-performance UDP protocol called Replicast.
+Nodes connected together via Ethernet fabric using low latency and high-performance UDP-based protocol called Replicast.
 While distribution of chunks is managed via directing hashing table called FlexHash.
 FlexHash dynamically organizing and assigns all disks into appropriate so-called "Negotiating Group".
 Negotiating Group is group of disks distributed across physical servers and racks in accordance with selected policy (server or zone).
 FlexHash technology solves data placement challenges of consistent hashing.
 It dynamically places data based on utilization and rebalances resources automatically.
 Utilizing a dynamic, decentralized hash table allows NexentaEdge to scale to virtually unlimited size.

 ![alt-text](/docs/assets/flexhash_diagram.png)